 top of page

-For more information, or to register your organization for SMILE's Workshops, please reach out to our Director of Education and Research, Nida Khan, at: nida.khan@smilecan.org
+For more information or to book a SMILE Workshop, please reach out to our Director of Research and Education, Nida Khan, at: nida.khan@smilecan.org

 bottom of page